Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Introduction

 Single-cell RNA sequencing (scRNA-seq) data allows analyzing gene expression profiles at the single-cell level, thus granting insights into cell behavior at unparalleled resolution.
 In particular, this permits studying the cell development through time more precisely.

-\cite{waddington_strategy_1957}'s popular metaphor likens the development of cells to marbles rolling down a landscape.
-While cells are all grouped at the top of the hill when they are not yet differentiated (e.g. stem cells), as they start rolling down, they can take multiple paths and end up in distinct differentiated states, or cell fates.
-In the illustrated case, the typical resulting topology of the trajectories is a tree.
+Waddington's popular metaphor likens the development of cells to marbles rolling down a landscape~\citep{waddington_strategy_1957}.
+While cells are all grouped at the top of the hill when they are not yet differentiated (e.g., stem cells), as they start rolling down, they can take multiple paths and end up in distinct differentiated states, or cell fates.

-However, for every cell, hundreds or thousands of expressed genes are recorded and this data is noisy.
+However, for every cell, hundreds or thousands of expressed genes are recorded, and this data is noisy.
 To summarize such high-dimensional data, it is useful to visualize it in two or three dimensions.

-Our goal, then, is to identify the hierarchical (tree) structure of the scRNA-seq data and subsequently reduce its dimensionality while preserving the extracted hierarchical properties present.
+Our goal, then, is to identify the hierarchical (tree) structure of the scRNA-seq data and subsequently reduce its dimensionality while preserving the extracted hierarchical properties.
 We address this in two steps, illustrated in figure~\ref{fig:method}.

 First, we cluster the scRNA-seq data in high-dimensional space to obtain a more concise and robust representation.
-Then, we capture the hierarchical structure as a minimum spanning tree (MST) on our cluster centers with edge weights reflecting the data density in high-dimensional space.
+Then, we capture the hierarchical structure as a minimum spanning tree (MST) on our cluster centers, with edge weights reflecting the data density in high-dimensional space.
 We dub the resulting tree ``density tree''.

 Second, we embed the data to low dimension with an autoencoder, a type of artificial neural network.
 In addition to the usual aim of reconstructing its input, we bias the autoencoder to also reproduce the density tree in low-dimensional space.
 As a result, the hierarchical properties of the data are emphasized in our visualization.